chaos-mesh/website/README.md

 ## How to contribute

-You usually only need to modify the content in the `docs/` directory, but if some old versions have updates, please update the related content in the `versioned_docs/` directory.
+You usually only need to modify the content in the `docs/` directory, but if some old versions also need to be updated, please update the related content in the `versioned_docs/` directory.

 ## License